ShitikshuVyas/Python-Excel-VBA-Automation/README.md

-# Excel–Python–VBA Automation: Retail Financial Processing Tool
+# Excel–Python–VBA Automation: Retail Stores Revenue

 ## Overview
 This project demonstrates the integration of Excel, Python, and VBA to automate financial data processing.
 Instead of performing manual calculations in Excel, a VBA macro triggers a Python script using xlwings, which processes financial data and writes computed results back into Excel automatically.